torvalds/linux/Documentation/vm/hugetlbpage.rst

 task that modifies ``nr_hugepages``.
 The default for the allowed nodes--when the task has default memory policy--is all on-line nodes with memory.
 Allowed nodes with insufficient available, contiguous memory for a huge page will be silently skipped when allocating persistent huge pages.
-See the discussion below of the interaction of task memory policy, cpusets and per node attributes with the allocation and freeing of persistent huge pages.
+See the :ref:`discussion below <mem_policy_and_hp_alloc>` of the interaction of task memory policy, cpusets and per node attributes with the allocation and freeing of persistent huge pages.

 The success or failure of huge page allocation depends on the amount of